soccerGB/MSIExperiment/readme.md

 - Launch proxy container

       docker run -it --label MSIProxyContainer msitest/test:proxycontainer

+      ps.
+Run with MSIProxyContainer label on the proxycontainer for helping locate proxy container in a slave node

 - Locate the ip address of the proxy container and set it to a environment variable, IMSProxyIpAddress